xAndrey22x/SQL-Query-and-PHP/README.md

-# SQL-Query-and-PHP
-The website is mainly used for working with SQL queries, and for testing the queries, it uses a PHP program.
+This app uses 4 tables and makes queries with different requirements.
+It is mainly done to experience the work with SQL, using primary keys and foreign keys, and for testing, we have an interface made in HTML in PHP.